rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 Everything meaningful around us got baptised.

-Humans may express structured languages in 3 ways: through our vocal chords, our brain or by writing.
+Let's dive on how humans may express structured languages.
+To simplify there are 3 ways: through our vocal chords, our brain or by writing.

-In the vocal chords we have the  birthplace of the manifested  word.
+In the vocal chords we have the  birthplace of the word.
 Someday someone said for the first time a sound and, purposely linked that sound to a particular meaning.

 By repetition, others reproduced the same sound and meaning.

-This appears to be elementary and other animals are also capable of the same, to create meaningful sounds.
+To create meaningful sounds appears to be common, other animals are also capable of the same.

 But, for us humans, a magical second step happened: we were able to say the same sound in our brain without using our vocal chords.

 What a great magical trick !

-The concatenation of meaningful sounds in your head created something unique: a continuous flow of images and ideas.
+The concatenation of meaningful sounds in our head created something unique: a continuous flow of images and ideas.

 Let’s call it thinking.